-Commissioner Simpson stated that he supports having a discussion about the minutes and an open session about how the Board may want to make some changes, and that he supports
+Commissioner Simpson stated that he supports having a discussion about the minutes and an open session about how the Board may want to make some changes, and that he supports Regular Session May 6, 2014 Page 2 of 11

 Commissioner Helgeson's suggestion to first optimize that discussion with an e-mail to General Manager Gray and Ms. Johnson.